 This browning effect is called tire blooming.
 This is the byproduct of a protectant that is included in the production of tires called Antiozonant.
 Antiozonant is designed to react with ozone which is harmful to the rubber used in tires.
 When the reaction occurs it creates a brown discoloration to the tires.
 This discoloration can be cleaned off but it will eventually return.
 Antiozonant continuously works its way to the surface of the tires when your car or truck is driven.
 This is by design and continuously protects the outer surfaces of your tires while they are in use.
 When tires sit for too long unused they can easily dry rot due to ozone breaking down the rubber and causing it to crack and deteriorate.

+To maintain a clean car you need to ensure your tire shine of choice doesn’t sling off.
 The primary reason tire shine slings off tires and onto the body of your car or truck is not so much due to the formulation of the tire dressing but the way it has been applied.
 When applying any tire dressing whether it is the more glossy formulations or the matte types you should do your best to reduce the amount left on the tire itself.
 It’s best to put the shine onto an applicator and then wipe onto the tire.
-You can go back and wipe away excess dressing.
+You should go back and make sure to wipe away excess dressing.
 If the results aren’t as shiny as you would like you should wait until the first application has dried and then reapply.

 Should I use tire shine?